Make Your Own Stone Bench

 Whether you need more garden seating, want to boost the value of your home by enhancing the landscaping, or just plain like stone benches, if you want to install one, you've come to the right place.

-You're going to need to think out the placement carefully.
-Writer David Reed recommends putting it somewhere you already enjoy spending time outdoors or in the garden, rather than trying to make a nook happen, as it were, by installing a bench there.
-If you're designing a garden from scratch and you don't know where the focal points will be, take a look at the garden map, and consider issues like where the sun will fall, and where the highlights of the garden, such as fountains, ornamental trees, or colorful flower beds, will be situated.
+Consider the placement carefully.
+Writer David Reed recommends putting it someplace where you already enjoy spending time outdoors or in the garden, rather than trying to make a nook happen, as it were, by installing a bench there.
+If you're designing a garden from scratch and you don't know what the focal points will be, take a look at the garden map, and consider issues like where the sun will fall, and where the highlights of the garden, such as water features, ornamental trees, or colorful flowerbeds, will be situated.

-You should also start thinking about your supplies and materials.
+Start thinking about your supplies and materials.
 In some regions, you can harvest natural river rock and stone from other sources on publicly-owned land, but you should check first.
-There may be a daily limit on how much you can take and in some cases you may not be allowed to take anything.
+There may be a daily limit to how much you can take and in some cases you may not be allowed to take anything.

 A friend, or two, can also be really helpful.
 Your stone bench may require some digging as well as hauling large stones around.
 Many hands make light work, and reduce the risk of injuries!

-Freestanding benches are among the simplest and most straightforward to build: you balance a large stone on top of two smaller pillars of stone.
+Freestanding benches are among the simplest and most straightforward to build: basically, you balance a large stone on top of two smaller stone pillars.
 However, this description is a little deceptively easy.
 You need to choose a large stone that provides ample comfortable seating, and your support pillars need to be built up well, whether you're using piles of rock or single large rocks.
 If you make a mistake, the bench could be unstable, which would be dangerous.

 Once you have a stone bench in place, you can explore whether you want a retaining wall or backrest.
 If you're lucky, you might have a single slab that can be lowered into the earth to make a visually striking backrest.
 You'll definitely want a friend for managing that, as such stones are very heavy (as you probably already noticed when installing the seat).
 You can also stack stones, dry or with masonry, to build up a comfortable place for people to rest their backs.

-Remember that a garden bench is only as comfortable as the seat and the locale, but when it's built right, it can be a haven in the garden.
+Remember that a garden bench is only as comfortable as the seat, the backrest, and the locale, but built right, a charming stone bench can be a haven in the garden.

 Katie Marks writes for Networx.com.